epearsoe/MIB238/README.md

 The file mib238_v5_routed_2021-01-16.zip contains new Gerber files for the latest version of the MIB238.
 The C11 capacitor has been removed and a larger ground plane connection was added.

 The file mib238_v7_wifi_routed_vrestrict_2021-08-26.zip contains new Gerber files for a new version of the MIB238 with integrated WiFi.
 It uses a Wemos D1 Mini ESP8266 Wifi board programmed with Zimodem firmware (https://github.com/bozimmerman/Zimodem) and one of the MAX238 ICs is replaced with 2 CD74HC4050E ICs for logic level conversion.
-NOTE: This design has not been fully tested.
 Use at your own risk.